FloreauLuca/floreauluca.github.io/aer_racers/blogpost_scene.md

 ### What I learned

-The implementation of this system allowed me to learn many things
+The implementation of this system allowed me to learn many things.

-First of all, I learned a lot about Unity tool production and how exporting JSON files from Unity works.
+First of all, I learned a lot about **Unity tool production** and how **exporting JSON** files from Unity works.

-I also learned a lot about how JSON validator works and the possibilities of using them.
+I also learned a lot about how **JSON validator** works and the possibilities of using them.

-Then, by importing the components in ECS, it allowed me to better understand the ECS and to better take it in hand.
+Then, by importing the components in ECS, it allowed me to **better understand the ECS** and to better take it in hand.

-Finally, this task allowed me to understand the importance of keeping an eye on the objective to avoid the production of useless elements for the project
+Finally, this task allowed me to understand the importance of **keeping an eye on the objective** to avoid the production of useless elements for the project

-Thanks to the feedback from my teachers, I understood that it was important not to base a system on a library.
+Thanks to the feedback from my teachers, I understood that it was important **not to base a system on a library**.
 Indeed, this avoids having to redo a system when it is necessary to change the library.